-Welcome to the Child and Adolescent Psychiatry Training Program at Brown Alpert Medical School!
+Welcome to the Child and Adolescent Psychiatry Fellowship Program at the Warren Alpert Medical School of Brown University!

 The Child and Adolescent Psychiatry Fellowship Program equips fellows to diagnose and treat children and adolescents with the full spectrum of mental and developmental difficulties.
 Our program offers the unique integration of:

 - an unparalleled clinical training setting inclusive of outpatient, partial hospital, inpatient, and residential levels of care serving patients from infancy through young adulthood and their families

 - a deep commitment to an integrated approach to treating psychological, behavioral, somatic, and social/structural manifestations of and contributors to mental illness,